 With the kid example, it’s easy—the child is right in front of you, crying and breaking out with hives.
 You also see yourself in the mirror, but the urgency of the two are very different.

-The emotion you get when your child is sick fires up your protective instincts, and you leap into action.
+When your child is sick, the emotion you get fires up your protective instincts, and you leap into action.
 It doesn’t matter to you how painful it is right now.
 Not doing it is far more painful.

 Urgency and Importance Affect Time Management